-Nicole Einbinder is a freelance journalist based in New York City.
-She recently completed a digital reporting fellowship with PBS FRONTLINE.
+Nicole Einbinder is a news reporter at Business Insider based in New York City.

 Her work has been published by FRONTLINE, Bustle, The New Yorker, Narratively, Religion News Service, the Queens Tribune, the Seattle Times, and the Orange County Register.